 The importance of readability for readers

 Readability determines how easy to read your text is and scoring high on that quality is definitely something you want to strive for.
 You might be wondering why, so I’ll tell you.
 For one, a readable text keeps people on your site as it takes them less time to go through it.
-I know, that sounds a bit contradictory right?
-But a text that is easy to read requires less effort from your site visitor and will help them find the answer to their question.
-A text that’s too difficult to read will result in people getting frustrated and leaving your site right away.
+That sounds a bit contradictory, right?
+But a text that’s easy to read requires less effort from your site visitor and will help them find the answer to their question quicker.
+A text that’s too difficult to read will result in people getting frustrated and leaving your site.
 People are used to getting their information quickly nowadays, and this is especially true online.

 Content that is easy to get through builds trust between you and your site visitors and will increase the chances of them actually reading beyond the first sentence.
 And clicking through to your other pages to read more about related topics or your products.
 You can compare it to opening a new book.
-If the first chapter is really hard to get through, the chances of you actually finishing the book become a lot lower.
-But when the book is easy to read, you’re more inclined to finish it and buy more books by the same author (or coming back to your site more often).
+If the first chapter is really hard to get through, the chances of you actually finishing the book become slim.
+But when the book is easy to read, you’re more inclined to finish it and buy more books by the same author (or come back to a site more often).

 The importance of readability for SEO

 To understand why readability can also play a part in your rankings, it’s good to know that search engines are getting better at mimicking humans every day.
 Where the early days of SEO made it possible to simply stuff your content with your keyword, Google is now a lot better at recognizing quality content.
 In addition, search engines are better at predicting what people want to read.
 So focusing your content on readers and their experience is the way forward.
 This means that readability also becomes more important when it comes to your rankings.
 Read more about this in our blog post on ease of reading and SEO.